 Did I mention there will be some spicing up going on here?
 Here comes another one – for cozy, rainy, chilly or somber days when you feel like cuddling up with a spiced warm chocolate-y beverage but the craving does not stop there and you also need a decadent frosting-y cake but then you are terrified of your uptight self who will judge you for your weakness.
 Well it happens to the best of us!

 I am in one of those moods, not because of the weather – luckily we have been having gorgeous, sunshiny, crisp days here in Toronto, but because I have been thinking about concepts of happiness and reaching for more or reaching within yourself to find more, and transformation and courage and beauty and basically giving life a big hug!
-No, I am not having a mid-life crisis or revelation.
+No, I am not having a mid-life crisis.
 And no, I usually don’t sit around with these thoughts for fun.
 I read this beautiful article on experiencing happiness by my very good friend and sister-in-law and it makes me smile and think at the same time.
 No, it is not about happiness or how to become happy.
 It is not about unlocking the secrets to a happy life with cake (although I would love that trick).
 But it is about knowing that this feeling you are experiencing is happiness and taking a moment to savor it.
 Like you would with an insanely good dessert.
 You would stop talking, taking pictures, instagramming and tweeting and simply feel it in every crevice inside your mouth trying to memorize the amazing flavors, reveling in its perfection.
 A little yummy brain food.

 I came across German buttercream on Local Milk – which is one my favorite food blogs ever.
 I can spend an hour on it and not get bored.
 Unlike Swiss and Italian meringue buttercream, which are based on meringue, this one is based on pastry cream.
 Although my most favorite buttercream is Swiss, this is a great option for when you don’t have the patience or energy to hover over a saucepan full of sugar with a thermometer making meringue.
 If you are thinking of transitioning from American buttercream to something more elegant, make a pit-stop at German Buttercream-land – it is not as daunting as the other European ones and yet it is more than just butter and icing sugar.